Day One on the Camino Inglés, La Coruña Arm ~ La Coruña to Sergude, 19.63 Km (12.2 Miles)

 Stay Left at Metal Sculpture in Roundabout, in La Coruña on day one of the La Coruña Arm of the Camino InglésStay Left at Metal Sculpture in Roundabout

-Walk on the Monelos avenue for 3/4 kilometer, until the next large roundabout, below, where you are directed to walk to the left, continuing to stay on the Avenida de Monelos.
+Walk on the Monelos avenue, until the next large roundabout, below, where you are directed to walk to the left.
+There are several supermarkets along this section, if you need to supply your pack.

 Stay Left on the Avenida de Monelos at Roundabout, in La Coruña on day one of the La Coruña Arm of the Camino InglésStay Left on the Avenida de Monelos at Roundabout